joeyshuttleworth/NumbaIDA/README.md

 ## Known Issues
 1. It is not currently possible to specify a jacobian
 2. `ida_wrapper` is not thread safe!
+3. SUNDIALS is very flexible and allows a number of linear and nonlinear solvers to be used -- currently it is only possible to use the defaults.
+4. Currently, only dense matrices/vectors may be used
+5. IT is not yet possible to use one of SUNDIAL's root-finders during the residual calculation

 <!-- CONTRIBUTING -->